BT Home Hub vs Sky Hub vs Virgin Super Hub

 Sky Hub and Sky Q Hub

 The basic Sky Hub is starting to show its age.
 It offers 802.11n connectivity over the 2.54GHz band only, and there's no support for the faster 802.11ac protocol.

 Sky tried to differentiate their older hub from other wireless routers by pointing out how it can be connected to a Sky+ box to gain access to their On Demand services.

-There's no need for that with the Sky Q Hub - which is now available to broadband customers also taking Sky TV, and Sky Fibre Max customers.
+There's no need for that with the Sky Q Hub - which is now available to all new Sky broadband customers, including those taking broadband packaged with Sky TV.

 It's sleeker than its predecessor, and it supports dual-band 802.11ac and MIMO ("multiple in multiple out") connections as well as Powerline technology.

 When this is made available it'll be able to use a home's electrical wiring to send signals between devices - in this case with any Sky Q Mini TV boxes in the house.
 This should boost their performance not only streaming from the main Sky Q box, but as wi-fi hotspots boosting the signal around the home.

 That's just as well, as the Sky Q hub has only two Ethernet ports - although they both support connections of up to one Gigabit.